Mblakey/wiswesser/notes/writer_release.md

-# Wiswesser Reader Release Notes
+# Wiswesser Writer Release Notes

-The following are sections from Elbert G. Smiths rule book that were used to create the wln reader.
-Note that not all chapters are listed here, only the ones where compound types were introduced
+The following are sections from Elbert G. Smiths rule book that were used to create the wln writer.
+Note that not all chapters are listed here, only the ones where compound types were introduced.

 ## Rules fully supported
 * Unbranched and Branched Chains